noahcroghan/soft161_milestone_2/README.md

 # Instructions

-1. Clone the repository
+1. Clone the repository with Git
-2. Change into the cloned directory i.e `cd soft161_milestone_2` or import the directory into your IDE
+2. Change into the cloned directory i.e. `cd soft161_milestone_2` or import the directory into your IDE
 3. Install Python 3.12
 4. Install PIP package dependencies `pycoingecko`, `mplfinance`, `matplotlib`, `sqlalchemy`, and `kivy`
 5. Install MySQL Server Community Edition